ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

     -   `undefined` - use the default formatter, which will display values similar to `Dec 19, 2020, 9:23:16 PM` and include support for localization.
 It will be implemented using `Intl.DateTimeFormat` with `options.dateStyle` and `options.timeStyle` set to `"medium"`.
     -   `'custom'` - use [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) configured with values specified in other attributes.
     -   This could be extended to other pre-configured formats in future.
 Their configuration attributes would similarly be prefixed with the name of the format mode.
--   `locales` - a string containing a comma-separated list of locales to pass to the [`locales` parameter of the `Intl.DateTimeFormat` constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locale_identification_and_negotiation) which is used by all format modes.
 -   `custom-*` - when format is `custom`, these attribute-cased values will be passed to the equivalent camelCased fields of the `options` parameter of the `Intl.DateTimeFormat` constructor.
 For example, `options.dateStyle` will be set to the value of `custom-date-style`.
 These fields are all string, boolean, or number and their property equivalents will be strictly typed.

 This column will display the `placeholder` for a date when `isNaN(new Date(value))` returns `true` (i.e. if the value is `undefined`, not present, has a non-`number` runtime data type, or is a `number` that produces an invalid `Date` like `NaN`/`Infinity`) (see ["Detecting an invalid Date instance"](https://stackoverflow.com/a/1353711)).
 Note that `new Date(null)` is valid and is the same as `new Date(0)`.